Dragomordor/CobblemaxerForge/README.md

-# Cobble Maxer Mod (Forge)
+# Cobblemaxer Mod (Forge)

-Cobble Maxer is a Minecraft Forge mod designed to enhance the gameplay experience by offering items that allow players to manipulate various stats of Pokémon within the game.
+Cobblemaxer is a Minecraft Forge mod designed to enhance the gameplay experience by offering items that allow players to manipulate various stats of Pokémon within the game.

 ## Features